Although college graduates leave their institutions of higher learning with a diploma in hand, often many are lacking in personal finance know-how.

 Create a post-college budget

-Hopefully, graduates will have a higher income to budget with after college than they did as students.
-However, they will also face new costs, from paying for their own housing to repaying student debts.
+Graduates may have a higher income to budget with after college than they did as students.
+However, they will also face new costs, from paying for new housing and other expenses to repaying student debts.
 Yet, many college students don’t budget their finances and regularly have extremely low bank account balances.
 That’s not a recipe for sound financial management after college.

 Additionally, with a higher income, college graduates may have to battle the impulse to spend it.
-“With the new income, there is a temptation to go out and spend money on cars, apartments, cell phone plans, etc.,” says Joseph Orsolini, a CFP with College Aid Planners.
+“With the new income, there is a temptation to go out and spend money on cars, apartments, cellphone plans, etc.,” said Joseph Orsolini, a CFP with College Aid Planners.

 Prioritize financial goals

-Walters says the top questions he gets from recent college graduates are how to decide whether to put retirement, student debts, saving for a home, or other financial goals first.
+Walters said the top questions he gets from recent college graduates are how to decide whether to put retirement, student debts, saving for a home or other financial goals first.
 “Not everyone’s answer is the same,” Walters said.
 “Each individual’s situation is unique and many factors will influence what is the best for them.”

 Start saving for retirement and investing

 If you’re working your first job and dealing with retirement savings accounts for the first time, you’ll probably go with the default 401(k) plan and contribution options.
 However, going with a default 401(k) allocation may not be the best option for you.

 Choosing a financial planner for the first time